bonitasoft/bonita-rest-api-extension-archetype/README.md

 ⚠️ Make sure that the release branch is final before to push it.
 If you have to update something on the release branch after the push, then you must first:
 - Delete the tag and the release on github
-- Remove the artifact from our nexus repository
+- Remove the artifact from our central portal repository